peopledoc/layout-linter/README.md

   errors: /* the total number of errors found in HTML */,

-  hasErrors: /* a boolean indicating whether errors were found or not */

   log: /*
         an array of objects, each object consisting of:
           - a string, indicating the problematic element